What does “EVS” mean?

 How to initiate development of a standard?

 To develop a standard, you should contact a recognised standardisation organisation.
-In Estonia, such an organisation is the Estonian Centre for Standardisation.
+In Estonia, such an organisation is the Estonian Centre for Standardisation and Accreditation.
 You can find comprehensive information on the different aspects of standard development from the section Information for those interested in standard development.

 What are the advantages of participating in standardisation?